mcabbott/AxisKeys.jl/README.md

 ```

 The function `wrapdims` does a bit more checking and fixing.
-It will adjust the length of key vectors if it can, and their indexing if needed to match the array:
+It will adjust the length of key vectors if it can, and their indexing if needed to match the array.
+The order of wrappers produced is controlled by `AxisKeys.OUTER[]`, hence this is not type-stable.

 ```julia
 wrapdims(rand(Int8, 10), alpha='a':'z')